hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/canton-network-overview/index.rst

         * Shared with wallets/owners through regular APIs.
 * Thus the admin sees the entire state of a given token.
 * Owners see their holdings in all tokens.
-* To display the holdings for a specific owner, wallets must query a node which hosts that owner..
+* To display the holdings for a specific owner, wallets must query a node which hosts that owner.
 * Thus as a wallet provider/exchange you use your node for most read operations.